ATV SHIPPING PROTECTION

 - Does the policy cover both internal and external damage?

-- Is there a maximum amount offered on the policy’s coverage?
+- Is there a maximum amount offered with the coverage?

 - Does the policy offer coverage on specialty items?